notafishaxolotl/NixOS/README.md

 # NixOS Config (personal)

 Welcome — this is my personal NixOS configuration.
-It's a first attempt at using Nix and it probably contains a few rough edges, but it works for my setup.
-Use this as a reference, pick what you need, and avoid installing everything, it is very easy to get very bloated very quickly (I have too many pkgs).
+It's a first attempt at using Nix and it probably contains a few rough edges, but it works for me.
+Please feel free to use this as a reference for your own set-up.
+Pick and choose what you like, and avoid installing everything at onece, it is very easy to get very bloated very fast (I have too many pkgs).

 ---